-16) 'good plant protection practice'

-Practice whereby the treatments with plant protection products applied to given plants or plant products, in conformity with the conditions of their authorised uses, are selected, dosed and timed to ensure acceptable efficacy with the minimum quantity necessary, taking due account of local conditions and of the possibilities for cultural and biological control;

-17) 'good laboratory practice'

-Practice as defined in point 2.1 of Annex I to Directive 2004/10/EC of the European Parliament and of the Council of 11 February 2004 on the harmonisation of laws, regulations and administrative provisions relating to the application of the principles of good laboratory practice and the verification of their applications for tests on chemical substances (codified version) (1);

-18) 'good experimental practice'

-Practice in accordance with the provisions of European and Mediterranean Plant Protection Organisation (EPPO) Guidelines 181 and 152;
+- 18. 'good plant protection practice' means a practice whereby the treatments with plant protection products applied to given plants or plant products, in conformity with the conditions of their authorised uses, are selected, dosed and timed to ensure acceptable efficacy with the minimum quantity necessary, taking due account of local conditions and of the possibilities for cultural and biological control; - 19. 'good laboratory practice' means a practice as defined in point 2.1 of Annex I to Directive 2004/10/EC of the European Parliament and of the Council of 11 February 2004 on the harmonisation of laws, regulations and administrative provisions relating to the application of the principles of good laboratory practice and the verification of their applications for tests on chemical substances (2); - 20. 'good experimental practice' means a practice in accordance with the provisions of European and Mediterranean Plant Protection Organisation (EPPO) Guidelines 181 and 152; - 21. 'data protection' means the temporary right of the owner of a test or study report to prevent it being used for the benefit of another applicant; - 'rapporteur Member State' means the Member State which undertakes the task of evaluating an active substance, safener or synergist;

-19) 'data protection'

-The temporary right of the owner of a test or study report to prevent it being used for the benefit of another applicant;

-20) 'authorisation holder'

-Any natural or legal person holding an authorisation of a plant protection product;

-21) 'professional user'

-Professional user as defined in Article 3(1) of Directive 2008/.../EC;

-22) 'minor use'

-Use of a plant protection product in a particular Member State on plants or plant products which are:

-- (a) not widely grown in that Member State; or - (b) widely grown to meet an exceptional plant protection need;

-23) 'greenhouse'

-A walk-in, static, closed place of crop production with a usually translucent outer shell, which allows controlled exchange of material and energy with the surroundings and prevents release of plant protection products into the environment.
+- 23. 'tests and studies' means investigations or experiments whose purpose is to determine the properties and behaviour of an active substance or of plant protection products, predict exposure to active substances and/or their relevant metabolites, determine safe levels of exposure and establish conditions for the safe use of plant protection products; - 24. 'authorisation holder' means any natural or legal person holding an authorisation of a plant protection product; - 25. 'professional user' means a professional user as defined in Article 3(1) of Directive 2009/128/EC; - 26. 'minor use' means use of a plant protection product in a particular Member State on plants or plant products which are: - (a) not widely grown in that Member State; or - (b) widely grown, to meet an exceptional plant protection need; - 27. 'greenhouse' means a walk-in, static, closed place of crop production with a usually translucent outer shell, which allows controlled exchange of material and energy with the surroundings and prevents release of plant protection products into the environment.

-For the purpose of this Regulation, closed places of plant production where the outer shell is not translucent (e.g. for
+For the purpose of this Regulation, closed places of plant production where the outer shell is not translucent (for example, for production of mushrooms or witloof) are also considered as greenhouses;

-24) 'post-harvest treatment'

-Treatment of plants or plant products after harvest in an isolated space where no run-off is possible, for example in a warehouse:

-25) 'biodiversity'

-Variability among living organisms from all sources, including terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; this variability may include diversity within species, between species and of ecosystems;

-26) 'competent authority'

-Any authority or authorities of a Member State responsible for carrying out the tasks established under this Regulation;

-27) 'advertisement'

-A means of promoting the sale or use of plant protection products (to anyone other than the authorisation holder, the person placing the plant protection product on the market and their agents) by printed or electronic media;
+- 28. 'post-harvest treatment' means treatment of plants or plant products after harvest in an isolated space where no run-off is possible, for example in a warehouse; - 29. 'biodiversity' means variability among living organisms from all sources, including terrestrial, marine and other aquatic ecosystems and the ecological complexes of which they are part; this variability may include diversity within species, between species and of ecosystems; - 30. 'competent authority' means any authority or authorities of a Member State responsible for carrying out the tasks established under this Regulation; - 31. 'advertisement' means a means of promoting the sale or use of plant protection products (to anyone other than the authorisation holder, the person placing the plant protection product on the market and their agents) by printed or electronic media; - 32. 'metabolite' means any metabolite or a degradation product of an active substance, safener or synergist, formed either in organisms or in the environment.

-28) 'metabolite'

-Any metabolite or a degradation product of an active substance, safener or synergist, formed either in organisms or in the environment.